Use --upgrade if you want to update an existing installation to the latest version.

 miniconda install -c conda-forge -y python=3.11 pip

-pip install datalayer
+pip install datalayer-core

 Once installed you can invoke the datalayer command.